Ny0n/TanksAI/README.md

 - Switch between behaviours depending on the context

 ## Assets
-The assets used in this project come from Unity's tank project.
+The assets used come from the Unity Learn - Tanks project.